askcarter/spinnaker-k8s-workshop/labs/triggering-builds.md

 $ git push google v1.0.1
 ```

-Back in the Spinnaker UI, our build should've kicked off.
+Back in the Cloud Console, we should see our image being built.
+After the image is in GCR, our build should kick off in Spinnaker.
+This may take a few minutes.

 ## Rolling Back a Build from the Command Line
 Use git to go back a commit, then push the image and bump the tag.